 Arthroscopic surgery for knee pain is without doubt one of the most common procedures performed to address particular knee problems.
 Controversial practitioner, Dr. Joseph Mercola regards them along with “back and hip surgeries, pacemakers, cardiac angioplasties, hysterectomies and C-sections” as one of the most unnecessary procedures.
 Given this and perhaps your own doctors opinion, should you consider Arthroscopic surgery for knee pain?

-An arthroscope is a fibre-optic telescope that can be inserted into various joints to assess and treat structural problems.
+is a fibre-optic telescope that can be inserted into various joints to assess and treat structural problems.
 In relation to knee complaints, arthroscopes are considered to assist with: